bukhsh/os3d/README.md

 It is likely that for most of us the return to work will be gradual with a degree of social distancing in effect.
 I have been looking at how mathematical modelling can help us plan, design and operate better workplaces while adhering to the social distancing guidelines from the government.

-I have build an optimisation model that maximises the occupancy of a building subject to . (x,y) coordinates of a seating plan are required.
+I have build an optimisation model that maximises the occupancy of a building subject to a social distancing constraint. (x,y) coordinates of a seating plan are required as an input to the model.
 The model calculates the distances between the staff and provides an optimal schedule for a given time horizon (e.g a day, a week or a month).
-I have tested this model in the office space where I am based [(TIC Levl 4)](figures/TIC_L4.png).
-With 2 m social distancing, the optimal occupancy is 34% and [here](figures/TIC_L4_Solution_w2m.png) is what a solution looks like.
+I have tested this model in an office space where I am based [(TIC Levl 4)](figures/TIC_L4.png).
+With 2 m social distancing, the optimal occupancy is approximately 34% and [here](figures/TIC_L4_Solution_w2m.png) is what a solution looks like.
 See a graph [here](figures/OptimalOccupancy.png) for a relationship between occupancy and social distancing parameter.

+I have provided a high-level view of the optimisation in a section below.
+Please refer to my lecture [(here)](https://drive.google.com/file/d/0Bzq9B9vW0gM0M1JkNnhYSHA2Rnc/view?usp=sharing) for mathematical details of some standard scheduling problems.
+I found that implementing a social distancing constraint is a real pain in a sceduling algorithm.
+I'm glad it worked out well in the end.
+Please get in touch if you have any ideas regarding the use of this model or if you'd like to collaborate on extending this model for a specific application (see the sections on 'extensions' and 'other ideas' below)

-The model can be used to answer the following questions (also see the section on extensions below):
+The model can be used to answer the following questions:

 * Scheduling staff for a given number of days (i.e. weekly/monthly)